 When you create a queue, topic, or relay, you give it a name.
 Combined with whatever you called your namespace, this name creates a unique identifier for the object.
 Applications can provide this name to Service Bus, then use that queue, topic, or relay to communicate with one another.

 To use any of these objects in the relay scenario, Windows applications can use Windows Communication Foundation (WCF).
+This service is known as WCF Relay.
 For queues and topics, Windows applications can use Service Bus-defined messaging APIs.
 To make these objects easier to use from non-Windows applications, Microsoft provides SDKs for Java, Node.js, and other languages.
 You can also access queues and topics using REST APIs over HTTP(s).

 It's important to understand that even though Service Bus itself runs in the cloud (that is, in Microsoft's Azure datacenters), applications that use it can run anywhere.
 You can use Service Bus to connect applications running on Azure, for example, or applications running inside your own datacenter.
 You can also use it to connect an application running on Azure or another cloud platform with an on-premises application or with tablets and phones.
 It's even possible to connect household appliances, sensors, and other devices to a central application or to one other.
 Service Bus is a communication mechanism in the cloud that's accessible from pretty much anywhere.
 How you use it depends on what your applications need to do.